Stevesd/lamplighthelp/v0/3-5-0_Groups.markdown

   **Displaying further information about {{people}} in groups**

-  A {{Group}} Data View, lets you display information about those in a group, in a format similar to a spreadsheet or register.
+  A {{Group}} Data View, lets you display aditional information about those in a group, in a format similar to a spreadsheet or register.
 This can be used on screen, printed, or downloaded to excel for further use.

  Further reading
 * [Using {{Group}} data views (14.8.0)](/help/index/v/{{version}}/p/14.8.0) ).